FAQ

 Do I need to bring my own yoga mat/props?

-Depending on where my class is hosted, mats and props will be available.
+Depending on where my class is hosted, mats and props may be available.
 In the event that they are not, I will always give proper notice and ask that you please bring your own.

 For any other questions, please feel free to reach out.